-In accordance with Article 4(6) of Regulation (EC) No 1049/2001, I have considered the possibility of granting (further) partial access to the documents requested.
+In accordance with Article 4(6) of Regulation (EC) No 1049/2001, I have granted wide partial access to the documents requested.

 However, for the reasons explained above, no wider partial access is possible without undermining the interests described above.